moliver28/research-handbook/content/handbook/security/data-classification-standard.md

 #### Credentials and access tokens are classified at the same level as the data they protect

-Credentials such as passwords, personal access tokens, encryption keys, and session cookies derive their importance from the data they protect.
+Credentials such as passwords, personal access tokens, encryption keys, and session cookies derive their classification from the highest classification of the data they protect.

 ##### Combinations of data types may result in a higher system classification level